JaKooLit/Fedora-Hyprland/README.md

 > [!IMPORTANT]
 > For Fedora 38 & 39, including nobara 38 & 39 and all based to Fedora 38 & 39:
 > edit `install-scripts/nwg-look.sh` Line 15, edit tag to `v0.2.6`. nwg-look v0.2.7 wont build as it needs a higher golang version
+> Note that Fedora 39 and older, waybar was not updated.
+Hyprland and older waybar build than 0.10.3, you will have no workspace

 #### ✨ Costumize the packages and COPR Repos
 - inside the install-scripts folder, you can edit 00-hypr-pkgs.sh, copr.sh, etc. Care though as the Hyprland Dots might not work properly